Regional vs National Accreditation

 Regional vs. National Accreditation – Key Similarities

-I. Both regional and national accreditation is voluntary, meaning that schools choose whether or not to seek them out.
+I. Both regional and national accreditation are voluntary, meaning that schools choose whether or not to seek them out.
 Schools cannot be forced to seek either type of accreditation.

 II.
 Both regional and national accreditations are essential for transferring credits.
 Most schools will only accept credits from accredited institutions, so it is vital to ensure that the school the student is enrolled in has the correct type of accreditation.